Christian August Crusius: Biography

 Crusius's later life was devoted to theology.
-He led the party in the university which became known as the "Crusianer" as opposed to the "Ernestianer," the followers of JA Ernesti.
+He led the party in the university which became known as the "Crusianer" as opposed to the "Ernestianer," the followers of Johann August Ernesti.
 The two professors adopted opposite methods of exegesis.
 Ernesti wished to subject the Scripture in the same way as other ancient books; Crusius held firmly to orthodox ecclesiastical tradition.